National & International Pool Lifeguard Revalidation Course – February 2023 – UCD

 This is a Pool Lifeguard Revalidation course for holders of any current or recently-expired Pool Lifeguard award (not just Water Safety Ireland awards).

 – Sunday 5th February 2023: UCD Sport & Fitness: 12pm – 6pm

 – Online Multiple Choice Exam (Water Safety Ireland Pool Lifeguards)

-Applicants must be strong swimmers, especially in deep water, be able to swim continuously at least 20 lengths of a 25m pool, be able to swim head-up front crawl, sidestroke and inverted breaststroke and surface dive (head-first) to the deepest part of the pool.
+Applicants must be strong swimmers, especially in deep water, be able to swim 100m prone and 100m supine, head-up front crawl, sidestroke and inverted breaststroke and surface dive (head-first) to the deepest part of the pool.

 To be eligible for revalidation, Pool Lifeguards must complete a revalidation course within 3 years of the issue date of their previous certificate.
 Therefore, if the issue date on your previous Pool Lifeguard certificate is more than 3 years ago, you will need to complete the full course instead.

 *Holders of non-Water Safety Ireland Pool Lifeguard awards will need to pay an extra €20 to cover the purchase of a National Pool Lifeguard Manual and must complete the required course work before certs can be issued.

 The Pool Lifeguard Revalidation course consists of revision and re-assessment of the skills taught on the National Pool Lifeguard course.